Holic75/Baldurs-gate-dnd-3.5/README.md

 – Can cast three divine spells per day less than trueclass cleric.
 – At 1st level chooses a domain that grants her access to additional spells, normally not available to Clerics of other domains.
 – Hit Die: d6
+– Low THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell

 NOTE: Gnomes can choose this hybrid class, but become Cleric/Illusionists by default.
 Gnomes are the only race that can combine a specialist Mage class in a hybrid class.

 ### CLERIC/THIEF
 CLASS FEATURES:
 – May not wear armor heavier than studded leather.
 – May not equip shields larger than bucklers.
 – May only use the following weapons: long sword, short sword, katana, scimitar, dagger, club, quarterstaff, crossbow, shortbow, dart, sling, mace, flail, morning star, war hammer.
-– Have THAC0 and APR progression of a cleric.
 – Can cast two spell per day less than trueclass clerics.
 – May distribute 16 skill points per level among thieving skills (24 points at level 1).
 – May Sneak attack for increased damage: 1d6 at level 3 + 1d6 every 5 levels thereafter.